tsackton/taelgar/People/Dunmari/Padma.md

 An innkeeper and master of a caravanserai waystation on the [[Tokra-Darba Road]], running one of the first waystations on the west side of the [[Copper Hills]].
 Generally well positioned to receive and pass along news.

 In late July 1748, was briefly cut off from Tokra by wyverns who had made a nest in the ruined mining town of [[Vandar]].
-Pleased to receive news that [[The Dunmar Fellowship]] had killed the wyverns and the road was clear on 26 July 1748.
+Pleased to receive news that [[Dunmar Fellowship]] had killed the wyverns and the road was clear on 26 July 1748.

 %%SECRET[1]%%